best aggressive inline skates

 FR UFR

-The FR UFR aggressive inline skates are an affordable plastic skate with UFR soulpates.
-The soulplates are compatible with any UFS mount frames.
-The boot provides excellent support and response, while the FR Liners are comfortable with memory foam around the ankles and lock your heels.
-All UFR Street models have a plastic top buckle and 45-degree strap.
-A beautiful thing about the FR UFR skates is that you can remove the soulplates and attach UFS frames directly to the boot to give it a more streamlined profile when skating big wheel frames or Wizard setups.
+The FR UFR aggressive inline skates are a high skate at an affordable price with durable plastic boots and UFR soul plates, compatible with any UFS mount frames.
+The boot provides solid support, and the FR Liners have memory foam around the ankles for comfort and heel security.
+You can also remove the soul plates to attach UFS frames directly, offering a sleeker profile for big wheel or Wizard setups.
+Available in sizes 6-13.

-The FR UFR Street Diako Diaby Skates have the Oysi x FR collaboration 4x60mm UFS Frames.
-Based on the traditional Oysi design, these frames allow for a flat riding setup with a large groove and a significant center wheel split (115mm) right from the start.
-This design ensures a low and stable ride height in a compact and sleek form.
-The skates also have 60mm 88A FR Wheels and FR Twincam MW9 bearings for smooth performance.
+The FR UFR Street Diako Diaby skates come with the Oysi x FR collaboration 4x60mm UFS Frames.
+Inspired by the classic Oysi design, these frames let you ride flat with a large groove and a wide center wheel split (115mm) for stability and control.
+This design offers a low, stable ride height in a sleek and compact form.
+The skates also feature 60mm 88A FR Wheels and FR Twincam MW9 bearings for smooth performance. ($300.00)

 Related: Best Pads for Inline Skating